jfilatow/AI-Playbook/pages/responsible-practices/ethics.md

-# Ethics
+# Ethics for AI Tooling
+---
+- Section owner:  [Julian Vido] (julian.vido@myob.com) AI Safety Lead
+- Updated:  11/09/2025
+---

-This guidance helps you use AI tools responsibly while serving the public interest.
+This guidance helps you use AI tools responsibly when implementing AI in the software development lifecycle.

 ## Core principles for AI tool use

 ### Stay accountable
 You remain responsible for all outputs, even when AI tools help create them.
+This is important to ensure that you are aware of the limitations of AI tools and that you are not relying on them to make decisions for you.
+It also helps you to understand the risks of using AI tools and to be able to explain your decisions to stakeholders.
+It is important to note that AI tools are not perfect and you need to understand the limitations of the tools you are using.
+It is also important to note that AI tools are not a replacement for human judgement and you need to be able to explain your decisions to stakeholders.

 **Do:**
-- Review all AI-generated outputs before you use it
+- Review all AI-generated outputs before you commit them to code or production
-- Document AI tool usage in critical systems
+- Document AI tool usage in critical systems and add comments to the code to explain how the AI tool was used
 - Explain AI-assisted decisions to stakeholders

 **Don't:**
 - Accept AI outputs without checking them